Pakil: American colonial period

 With the change of government from the Spanish to Philippine, and eventually American after the total occupation of the Philippines by the United States after the defeat of the Philippine Republican Army in the Philippine–American War of 1898–1900, the Americans had to reorganize the pattern of the Civil Government in the country in 1901.
 It was Bernardo Gonzales was appointed the first Presidente Municipal (Municipal President) during the American Period until November 25, 1903.
 Upon the reorganization, the Public Law No. 1009, of the Philippine Commission, the town of Pakil was merged with Pangil in order to reduce the number of existing towns where the smaller towns are merged with more secure towns to stabilize the local economy due to the damages of the previous war.
 After nineteen years, On October 1, 1927, by virtue of Executive Order No. 77, Pakil was re-established as a municipality, with its spelling changed from Paquil to Pakil.

 World War II and Japanese occupation

 In 1942, the Japanese troops occupied Pakil, and in 1945, Pakil was liberated by the Philippine Commonwealth forces after the Philippine Army and Philippine Constabulary entered the town along with the local recognized guerrillas against the Japanese forces during the Second World War.

 Modern era

 In 1954, the sitios known as Casa Real, Casinsin and Kabulusan were converted into barrios.
 Durado followed suit in 1957.

 Geography

 Pakil's land area consists of two non-contiguous parts, separated by Laguna de Bay.
-It borders Mabitac to the north, Pangil to the west, and Paete to the south.
+It borders Mabitac and Pangil to the north, Jalajala to the west, and Paete to the south.
 Pakil is 19 km from Santa Cruz, 106 km from Manila, and 67 km from Lucena.